FRRouting/frr/doc/user/basic.rst

    Set hostname of the router.

+.. clicmd:: domainname DOMAINNAME

+   Set domainname of the router.

 .. clicmd:: password PASSWORD

    Set password for vty interface.
 The ``no`` form of the command deletes the